ElMoucheh/ElMoucheh/README.md

 Hi, I'm ElMoucheh,

-I am a student at ESGI currently preparing my master in Computer Engineering!
+I am a student at ESGI currently preparing my master in Computer Engineering !
 On this GitHub you can find all the different projects made in my school